hylo-lang/specification/spec.md

 1. An *entity* is an object, projection, function, subscript, property, trait, type, namespace, or module.

 2. A *name* denotes an entity.
-A name is composed of a stem identifier, and, optionally argument labels and/or an operator notation and/or a method implementation introducer.
+A name is composed of a stem identifier, and, optionally argument labels and/or an operator notation and/or a method or subscript implementation introducer.
 A name that is only composed of a stem identifier is called a *bare name*.
 A name that contains labels is called a *function name*.
 A name that contains an operator notation is called an *operator name*.
-An operator name may not have argument labels.
-A name, function name, or operator name that contains a method implementation introducer is called a *method name*.
-Every name is introduced by a declaration.
+An operator name shall not have argument labels.
+A name, function name, or operator name that contains a method or subscript implementation introducer is called a *method name*.
+Every name is introduced by a declaration unless it is a reserved keyword bound to a built-in entity.

 3. (Example) `foo` and `+` are bare names. `foo(bar:ham:)` is a function name. `infix+` is an operator name. `foo.let` and `foo(bar:ham:).let`. are method names.

 4. An __identifier-expr__ is said to be a *use* of the name that it denotes.
-An expression is said to be a use of the all the uses of its sub-expressions.
+An expression is said to be a use of all the uses of its sub-expressions.

-5. A *binding* is a name that denotes an object or a projection.
+5. A *binding* is a name that denotes an object or projection.
 The value of a binding is the object denoted by that binding or the value of the projection denoted by that binding.
-A binding may be mutable or immutable.
-A mutable binding can modify its value; an immutable binding cannot.
+A binding shall be mutable or immutable.
+A mutable binding shall be used to modify its value; an immutable binding shall not.
 A binding is *dead* at a given program point if it denotes an object that has escaped, or if there are no uses of it at that program point and any other program point reachable from there.
-A mutable binding can be *resurrected* by reassigning it to an object; an immutable binding cannot.
+A mutable binding may be *resurrected* by reassigning it to an object; an immutable binding may not.

 ## Scopes and declaration spaces

-1. A *lexical scope* is a region of the program represented by a syntactic element.
+1. A *lexical scope* is a region of the program text represented by a syntactic element.

 2. The lexical scope of a module or namespace declaration is called a *global scope*.
 The lexical scope of a type, extension, trait, or conformance declaration is called a *type scope*.
 Unless specified otherwise, the lexical scope of any other syntactic element is called a *local scope*.

-3. A lexical scope `l1` *contains* a lexical scope `l2` if the region of the program text delimited by `l1` includes that delimited by `l2`.
+3. A lexical scope `l1` *contains* a lexical scope `l2` if the region of the program text covered by `l1` includes that covered by `l2`.
 The innermost lexical scope that contains a lexical scope `l1` and that is not `l1` is called the *parent* of `l1`.

 4. A lexical scope `l1` is a *sibling* of a lexical scope `l2` if `l1` is the lexical scope of a trait, nominal product type, or type alias declaration `d` and `l2` is the lexical scope of an extension or conformance declaration for the entity declared by `d`, or if `l2` is a sibling of `l1`.